How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 Bank-To-Bank Transfers // Wire Transfers

-Bank Transfers are not a good option because you pay excessive fees, but there isn’t much protection from the buyer.
-Besides, this may take several days, and you can only transfer to certain banks (for instance, Wells Fargo only can transfer to the Agricultural Bank).
+Bank Transfers are not a good option because you pay excessive fees, and the buyer isn’t protected.
+Besides, this may take several days, and you can only transfer to certain banks (for instance, Wells Fargo can only transfer to the Agricultural Bank).

 OK (But Not Recommended) Methods For Paying Suppliers in Vietnam